yempi/musical-pancake/README.md

 * [Sources](#sources)

 ## General info
-This project is an AI training to play Snake via Reinforcement Learning with PyTorch and Pygame.
+In this project we can teach an AI to play Snake, creating the game with Pygame and the Deep Learning algorithm with PyTorch.
+We release the agent into the environment with zero knowledge about how to play the game and implement a reward system in order to teach it how to keep increasing the top score.

 ## Technologies
 Project is created with: